🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 The Big Number That Feels Good

-According to the Active Tech Jobs Outlook — March 2026 report by Xpheno, India's tech sector now has 1,19,000 active job openings — a 9% jump from February.
+According to the latest tech jobs outlook report for March 2026, India's tech sector now has 1,19,000 active job openings — a 9% jump from February.
 Two consecutive months of growth.
 The highest demand seen in over three quarters.

-But nobody is telling you what's hiding inside that number.
+But nobody is telling you what is hiding inside that number.
+And what is hiding inside it changes the picture completely.

 The Number Nobody Is Talking About